r-a303931/cyberdefense-scoring-engine/README.md

 From the project root, run `dotnet restore` in the project root

+Docker is also a useful utility for developing the server programs

 ### Building and running

 To build and run a project and its dependencies, go into a project folder and run `dotnet build` or `dotnet run` to build or build and run respectively